eugeneswalker/gitlab-chart/doc/charts/gitlab/webservice/index.md

       maxUnavailable: 50%
 ```

-Or you can just change type of update strategy to `Recreate`, be careful it will kill all pods before schedule the new ones, WEB UI will be unavailable untill the pods will be started.
-In this case don't need to define RollingUpdate:
+You can also change type of update strategy to `Recreate`, be careful it will kill all pods before scheduling new ones, web UI will be unavailable until the new pods are started.
+In this case, we don't need to define `rollingUpdate`, only `type`:

 ```yaml
 deployment: